 - Do you have other qualified expenses coming up?
 Paying for rent, books, and supplies would be a better option for these funds and won’t subject you to a penalty.

 - Will your child go on to grad school?
 If your child is heading to law, medical, or grad school, your 529 savings can usually be used for these expenses, too.

 - Can you choose another beneficiary?
 Switching your 529 plan savings to a younger child can help you save and jump-start that family member’s college savings.

 - Can you just withdraw from the principal?
 You can withdraw the amount you invested without penalty, but leave the growth in place to avoid being penalized.

-If you remove funds for non-qualified expenses, then you’ll pay a 10 percent penalty on your gains.
+If you remove funds for non-qualified expenses, then you’ll pay a 10% penalty on your gains.
 You’ll also be subject to income taxes on the gains and may even have to pay back any state income tax deductions you previously claimed.